List of Victory ships (C): Capital Victory

 was built by Oregon Shipbuilding Corporation.
 Her keel was laid on 27 February 1945.
 She was launched on 10 April and delivered on 8 May.
 Built for the WSA, she was operated under the management of Alaska Steamship Company.
 Sold in 1948 to Pacific-Atlantic Steamship Company, Tacoma, Washington and renamed Arizona.
 Sold in 1955 to States Steamship Company, Tacoma.
 To the United States Department of Commerce in 1961.
 To the Military Sea Transportation Service in 1963 and renamed Phoenix.
 Used as a depot ship.
-Decomissioned in 1970, she was scrapped at Kaohsiung, Taiwan in 1984.
+Decommissioned in 1970, she was scrapped at Kaohsiung, Taiwan in 1984.

 Carleton Victory

 was built by Permanente Metals Corporation.
 Her keel was laid on 3 February 1945.
 She was launched on 17 March and delivered on 11 April.
 Built for the WSA, she was operated under the management of Isthmian Steamship Company.
 Laid up in the James River in 1945, later transferred to Suisun Bay.
 She was scrapped at Kaohsiung in 1993.